API keys are used to authenticate requests to the Stigg REST API. Each environment has its own isolated set of keys.

 Authentication errors

-If the API key is missing or invalid, the API returns a 401 Unauthorized response:
+If the key is missing, invalid, or expired, the API returns 401 Unauthorized:

 {